svc-bi-concepts/test-mkdocs/docs/data-visualization.md

    ![Create Dashboard](./assets/screenshots/SnowViz/SnowViz4.png)

-Go to the next step to create a tile (chart) for the dashboard.
+Proceed to the next step to create a tile (chart) for the dashboard.

 ---

-## 2. Creating a Tile (Chart) to the Dashboard
+## 2. Creating a Tile (Chart) for the Dashboard

-1. Enter your SQL query in the **SQL Worksheet** and rename the sheet on the top in the middle.
+1. Enter your SQL query in the **SQL Worksheet** and rename the sheet at the top in the middle.

     ![Create Dashboard](./assets/screenshots/SnowViz/SnowViz5.png)